 Facts vs Truth

 Facts deal with explanations for what happened.
 Truth deals with what those events mean and how they relate to our existence, as humans.
 I’m a fiction writer.
 I make stuff up and write it down.
 These are my stories.
-They are not often based on facts, but I do try to tell the truth in the hopes that my readers will gain important insights into themselves, the world around us, and what it’s all about.
+They are not often based on facts but I try to tell the truth, in a larger sense, in the hopes that my readers will gain important insights into themselves, their experience as humans, and the world we live in.

 The Three Fools

 One of my favorite folk tales is about a man betrothed to a silly girl.
 She takes him home to meet the parents and during dinner, they run out of cider.
-The mother sends the girl down to the cellar to fill the pitcher, and she is gone for such a long time that the woman sends her husband down to find out what’s happened to her.
+The mother sends the girl down to the cellar to fill the pitcher and she is gone for such a long time that the woman sends her husband down to find out what’s happened to the girl.

 After another long moment, the mother goes down to see what’s taking so long.
-The young man sits at the table by himself until he can stand the suspense no longer.
+The young man sits at the table by himself until he can no longer stand the suspense.
 He climbs down into the cellar and sees all three sitting on the steps, sobbing, while the cider runs out all over the floor.

 The man promptly broke off the engagement, telling her he’d be back when he’d traveled the world and found three fools greater than the three of them.
 For a YouTube video of the complete story, click here.
 I won’t spoil it for you, except to say that it’s quite an amusing tale.

 My point is that, clearly, this story is fiction.
 But I’m a worrier, and when I work myself up into a spot of pointless worrying, I think of this story because it reminds me of an important truth about the human condition and helps me let go of the worry.